Dutch East Indies

 ww2dbaseAfter the war, most of the 300,000 Japanese were deported back to Japan in phases.
 1,038 were kept behind for war crimes trials; 969 would be found guilty, and 236 would be given death sentences.

-ww2dbaseOn 18 Aug 1945, Sukarno declared an independent Indonesia.
+ww2dbaseOn 17 Aug 1945, Sukarno declared an independent Indonesia, and the constitution was approved by the Preparatory Committee for the Independence of Indonesia on the following day.
 On 27 Oct, the Battle of Surabaya broke out between Indonesian nationalists and British and Dutch forces, the first major action in what was to become a four-year long war for independence.
 On 27 Dec 1949, the war ended with the Dutch-Indonesian Round Table Conference, with the Dutch ceding control of the majority of the former Dutch East Indies to the Republic of the United States of Indonesia.
 The member nations would dissolve themselves into the Republic of Indonesia by the end of 1950, forming the Indonesian nation today.

 ww2dbaseThe western half of New Guinea remained under Dutch control as Dutch New Guinea.
 In the 1950s, the Dutch prepared the territory for full independence, and held elections in 1959 for the New Guinea Council.
 On 1 Oct 1962, the Netherlands handed the territory over to the United Nations Temporary Executive Authority.
 On 1 May 1963, control was given to Indonesia, who renamed the western half of New Guinea as West Irian and later Irian Jaya.
 In 1969, a referendum was held, the result of which made Irian Jaya officially a part of Indonesia.